sligara7/dnd_creator/backend6/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Built for D&D 2024 rules compatibility
 - Inspired by unlimited creative character concepts
 - Designed for seamless campaign integration
-- Powered by advanced LLM content generation
+- Powered by advanced LLM content generation with enhanced culture system
 - Compatible with major virtual tabletop platforms
+- Features comprehensive character generation workflow

 ---